and welcome to the second part of our German Word of the Day

 - You left the window open.

-By and large, the spoken past is more common for lassen and the written past would actually super strange in the second example… ließest, ließst… I don’t even know.
-Anyway…. so far lassen was just our average Joe verb.
+By and large, the spoken past is more common for lassen and the written past would actually super strange in the second example.Like… ließest, ließst… I don’t even know how to spell it.
+Anyway, so… so far lassen looks like an average Joe verb.
 Nothing special.

 - Ich lasse dich schlafen.